Nestle India logs 2.25% rise in its Oct-Dec net profit

-New Delhi, Feb 16 (IANS) Nestle India on Tuesday reported a 2.25 per cent increase in its net profit for the quarter ended December, on a year-on-year (YoY) basis, at Rs 483.31 crore.
+New Delhi: Nestle India on Tuesday reported a 2.25 per cent increase in its net profit for the quarter ended December, on a year-on-year (YoY) basis, at Rs 483.31 crore.

 During the corresponding quarter of 2019, the company had reported a net profit of Rs 472.64 crore.